 Ask me what I love about email and it’ll take me a while to articulate my answer.
 Ask me what I hate about email and I’ll immediately tell you I hate implementation and design.
 Didn’t even take me two seconds to know the answer.

 And so I decide on a path by taking out all the stuff I hate and absolutely do not want to do.
 Whatever’s left is the path for me.

 Could you describe what a typical workday looks like for you?

-What are the specific aspects of lifecycle marketing that you find satisfying?
+What are the specific aspects of copywriting and strategy that you find satisfying?

 How do your intersecting identities shape the way you approach your career?

 As a brown, female, hijab-wearing Muslim, as well as a Pakistani business owner, I feel like my intersecting identities have helped my career more than hindered it.

 I never have to worry about being a face in the crowd.
 When people see me, they remember me.
 I mean, how many hijabis do you see in a conference or a meeting?

 I also don’t have to worry about dealing with bias and racism as much as I feared I would.
 Folks in the industry who have a problem with someone like me just don’t come to me.

 One look at me is enough for them to decide they want nothing to do with me.